maximilianoschier/maximilianoschier/README.md

 <br>

-- 🔭 I’m currently working on Python apps
+- 🔭 I’m currently working on PHP, Laravel and Wordpress developments
-- 🌱 I’m currently learning Reflex and Astro
+- 🌱 I’m currently learning Reflex
-- 👯 I’m looking to collaborate on Python projects (both Backend and Frontend)
+- 👯 I’m looking to collaborate on PHP projects (both Backend and Frontend)
 - 📫 How to reach me: Message on LinkedIn

 <br>